Europahaus (Leipzig)

-The Europahaus in Leipzig is a 13-storey and 56 m (184 ft.) tall listed office building at Augustusplatz 7.
+The Europahaus in Leipzig is a 13-storey and 56 m (184 ft) tall listed office building at Augustusplatz 7.

-History of planning and construction
+History

 According to the 1928 ring city concept of the city planning officer Hubert Ritter, it was possible to build free-standing high-rise buildings along Leipzig's inner city ring road, which were intended to look like pillars in a city crown.
-Due to the Great Depression, only the Kroch high-rise and the Europahaus were actually realized in Leipzig at that time.
+Due to the Great Depression, only the Kroch High-rise and the Europahaus were actually realized in Leipzig at that time.

 The Europahaus, the second high-rise in Leipzig, was built in 1928/29 by Otto Paul Burghardt (1875-1959) as a counterweight to the Kroch high-rise at the other side of the Augustusplatz.
 In May 1928, Burghardt had to follow demands from the Saxon Ministry of the Interior and had to revise his first draft, under the guidance of Wilhelm Kreis (1873–1955), in which the taller tower was in an axial corner position.
 Hereby, the facade of the office and commercial building got a significantly simplified form with a vertical structure running between the windows.
 Burghardt dispensed with any ornaments, and the house only takes effect by an expressionistic emphasis on the vertical.
 The revision was completed in July 1928, so that the shell was completed in early November 1929 and most of the rooms could be used from 1 January 1930.

 The cost was 2 million Reichsmarks, 600,000 Reichsmarks were planned.